Imagine being so hungry you can barely move. Weak, miserable and aching with every movement, pleading to those around you for help.

 This suggested that he almost never went outside, nor had exercise, as his nails didn’t have the normal wear you would expect from a dog with a well-balanced life.
 Clearly, Charlie had led a far from happy life.

-Charlie quietly let us cut his nails, lacking the energy to make so much as whimper.
+Charlie quietly let us cut his nails, lacking the energy to make so much as a whimper.

 As you can imagine, this malnourished and neglected dog also had fleas, severe dental disease, and a very slow heartbeat.
 Poor Charlie didn’t have anything going for him … except his fighting spirit, and us.